-This is a short-term certificate which offers the basic knowledge needed to perform venipunctures and skin punctures in order to obtain blood specimens for the purpose of testing and analysis from patients.
-Once the program is completed, the graduates will be eligible to sit for a Phlebotomy Technician Certification exam.
-This will give the graduate preparation to work in a hospital, clinic, private laboratory, or physician office.
+This is a short-term certificate which offers the basic knowledge needed to perform venipunctures and skin punctures in order to obtain blood specimens for the purpose of testing and analysis.
+Upon successful completion of the program and meeting all requirements, graduates are eligible for the RPT (Registered Phlebotomy Technician) certification given through AMT (American Medical Technologist.)